 Joel Salatin is an American farmer, author, lecturer and accidental entertainer whose fundamental approach to farming is quite simple: he believes that nature provides the best and most profitable blueprint for food productivity, and that in order to enhance the potential of the land we should follow (as farmers) and support (as consumers) naturally informed farming processes.
 It’s more give and less take to the land that nutures us.

 Salatin’s Polyface Farm in Virginia’s Shenandoah Valley is a huge success story and is described as “a family owned, multi-generational, pasture-based, beyond organic, local market farm and informational outreach” on their website.
 Salatin calls himself a “Christian-libertarian-environmentalist-capitalist-lunatic-Farmer”.
 Clearly, these labels are supposed to defy pigeonholing.
-So if you think holistic, sustainable farming has to be all about vegetables and vegetarianism Salatin wants you to think again: he is passionate about grass-fed livestock and animal husbandry, and rears everything from poultry and rabbits to cattle and pigs.
+So if you think holistic, sustainable organic farming has to be all about vegetables and vegetarianism Salatin wants you to think again: he is passionate about grass-fed livestock and animal husbandry, and rears everything from poultry and rabbits to cattle and pigs.

 Polyface Farm operates on a number of logical principles which resist industrialisation and emphasise the vitality of the soil and the natural, complimentary relationship between animals and the land they graze on.
 Therein he celebrates what he calls “the pigness of the pig”.
 Also central to Polyface’s practice is the notion that keeping food production local, transparent and community based is absolutely essential for environmental, social and cultural well-being.